Olega95/flutter_health/README.md

 # flutter_health

-One library that combines Google Fit from Android and Apple Health from iOS
+AppleHealthKit library that support most of the values provided.

 ## Getting Started